mykitazolov/mykitazolov/README.md

 I am a 20 year old CS student 👨‍🎓 @ UIC.
 I have a keen interest on working with Python & C++, and tools such as Docker & Travis CI. ⌨️

-I got into Computer Science my last year of High School when I took a class on Web & IOS App Development where I learned the basics of Swift. 🤓 Working with such a language helped guide me into the CS sphere.
+I got into CS my last year of high school when I took a class on Web & IOS App Development where I learned the basics of Swift. 🤓 Working with such a language helped guide me into the CS sphere.
 I was astonished by the possibilities of what I could do with simple lines of code.
 This curiosity carried through to my education at UIC, where I learned a multitude of different languages, frameworks, and built unique projects.

-In between semesters I try to stay on top of my learning by taking courses on Udemy.
+In between semesters, I try to stay on top of my learning by taking courses on Udemy.
 So far I have taken a Web Development Bootcamp where I learned the basics of HTML, CSS, JavaScript, PostgreSQL, Node, and even React.
 I have also taken a Docker course, where I learned the basics of Docker, and continuous integration tools such as Travis CI.
 Even after completing a course on Python at UIC, I still took a Python course on Udemy to help further solidify my knowledge in the language. 📈

 - 🌱 I’m currently learning Software Design w/ Java & Maven